baylanger/tesla-local-control-addon/tesla_ble_mqtt/DOCS.md

 You will need to provide:
-- TESLA_VIN (car VIN)
+- VIN_LIST              : VIN single or multiple separated by a space; Default track all Tesla
-- BLE_MAC: Used for proximity discovery.
-Tesla's BLE MAC starts with "S" and ends with "C".
-To find the address, use "BLE scanner" on Android or "nRF Connect" on iOS.
+- BLE_PRESENCE_ENABLE   : Enable or disable vehicle presence sensor using Bluetooth Low Energy
-- MQTT_IP: ip of your MQTT server
+- MQTT_IP               : Hostname or IP of your MQTT server; Default 127.0.0.1
-- MQTT_PORT
+- MQTT_PORT             : MQTT service port; Default 1883
-- MQTT_USER
+- MQTT_USER             : MQTT Username; Default anonymous
-- MQTT_PWD
+- MQTT_PWD              : MQTT Password
-- TESLA_CTRL_RETRY_DELAY: delay between retries in case BLE fails.
-Use 5 by default
+- TESLA_CTRL_RETRY_DELAY: Delay to retry sending a command to the vehicle over BLE; Default 5

 ## 1.2 For the standalone version